alantech/iasql/postmortems/004 - Postmortem for v0.1.3-beta TypeORM upgrade to v0.3.x.md

 ## Detection

 The problem has been around since we landed the 2-way mode.
-It was working because we were doing a full apply when something goes wrong (as it was) and we were only reporting a warning but not throwing.
+It was working because we were doing a full `apply` when something goes wrong (as it was) and we were only reporting a warning but not `throw`ing an error.

 Both issues got detected during the typeorm upgrade, the tests failed and going through the engine logs to identify the unexpected behaviours.